Home

 For language students who are struggling with spelling at their current grade level, then start Dr. Aardsma's Spelling Drill one year behind their grade level.
 For example, if the student is in Grade 6 language and cannot spell well enough to write essays or essay questions required for their grade level, start her with Spelling 5.
 If you find that even this is too hard --- that she is consistently getting low scores (below 70) --- then go back another grade level for a few months to a year.
 Once spelling skills at that grade level have been mastered, as evidenced by consistently good scores, then go up to the next grade level.

 My wife, Helen, has homeschooled all ten of our children.
 She has used Dr. Aardsma's Spelling Drill since 2002 and she is still using it with the remaining children at home.
 She has not hesitated to put our children back one, two or even three years on the spelling drills if she felt that it was necessary.
 The boys, particularly, were late readers, so their spelling was characteristically one year behind grade level, and sometimes two or even three years behind grade level.
-Helen kept them progressing in their reading, despite the fact the their spelling was behind.
+Helen kept them progressing in their reading, despite the fact that their spelling was behind.
 She did not require much written work for language until the spelling level was brought up to grade level.
 Helen had them give their answers orally, and didn't make a big deal about it.
 Once their spelling matched their grade level in language, she then required them to give written answers for essays and essay questions.
 The earlier written work in language just never happened.
 It never hurt them.
 One of our sons could hardly spell until well into high school and proceeded to graduate with honors from university.

 QS3.
 What does it mean when it says "0 words mastered to date" on the Dr. Aardsma's Spelling Drill e-mail report?